kareemelfatairy/FatwaBot/README.md

 #### 4) Start Hacking !

+### Warnning :
-### Warning :
+Warning :
+This database cannot be used in any commercial or development work or presented to the public, even if it is a non-profit only for scientific research or project as well.
-If you will use the project and the database is not allowed to circulate this project under any business, even if it is non-profit only with the approval of the Islamic research institutes concerned in this regard.
+It is strictly forbidden to publish any project based on the database except with the approval of the relevant Islamic Research Institute.
-Feel free to use this project with any other data like chat or data extracted from social media sites like reddit